Health Rising’s 2024 BIG (little) End of the Year Donation Drive

 Next, an emotional event sent him spiraling downward and he became bedridden – where he has been ever since.

 Next up, the switch from yogurt – an important source of nutrition for Whitney – to turkey patties was too much for his already very fragile stomach.
-Ironically, his stomach had slowly been getting better.
-Ironically, the problem again resulted when he made a switch to something he hoped would help.
+Ironically, his stomach had slowly been getting better but got worse when he switched to something he hoped would help.
 It made sense that eating a higher protein food might help, but the more difficult-to-digest food had a dramatically negative effect.
 Whitney noted that it was as if his stomach had PEM.

 Stomach issues triggered several of Whitney’s relapses.
 (Are they more common in people with severe ME/CFS?)